Beforerr/dotfiles/README.md

 ## Installation

-First we need to get command line tools:
+First we need to get command line tools, we can do that by installing `Homebrew`.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"